JSON-ms/www/docs/interface.md

 - `date`: A date picker input for selecting a specific date.
 - `switch`: A toggle switch that allows users to turn a setting on or off.
 - `array`: A collection of items that can hold multiple fields.
+- `node`: A fieldset (aka group) that contains a list of fields.
+Useful to categorize information both visually and structurally.
 - `file`: An option to upload a file.
 - `i18n`: A translatable single-line text input.
-- `i18n:[TYPE]`: You can use any of the above types to make them translatable.
+- `i18n:[TYPE]`: You can use any of the above types except `node` to make them translatable.
 For example, you can specify `i18n:string`, `i18n:wysiwyg`, or even `i18n:file` to indicate that these fields should support multiple languages.

-#### Field Values:
+#### All Field Properties:
 - `type`: Specifies a supported field type as defined earlier.
 - `label`: The title that will be displayed within the field.
 - `multiple`: A boolean value that indicates whether the field can accept multiple values (e.g., for `select` or `checkbox` types).